warrensbox/aws-find/README.md

 <img align="center" src="https://s3.us-east-2.amazonaws.com/kepler-images/warrensbox/aws-find/aws-findemo.gif" alt="drawing" style="width: 480px;" />

 1. You can pass parameters to your `aws-find` command on your terminal.
-2. Pass -t or --tag for the tag name.
-And, -n and --name for the tag value.
+2. Pass -T or --tag for the tag name.
+And, -V and --value for the tag value.
 3. Hit **Enter** to see the list of instaces

 ### Without parameters